 Now that you have figured out what the best point and shoot cameras are in the market, it’s time to take a look at some other pressing matters.
 For those who are already experts in buying cameras, or using them, there won’t be an issue.

 However, for anyone who’s getting their first point and shoot camera, there are several things that you need to keep in mind before you go ahead and make the purchase.
-For starters, when buying a point and shoot camera under $1000, there are some very common mistakes that you need to avoid.
+For starters, when buying a point and shoot camera under $1000 in 2019, there are some very common mistakes that you need to avoid.

 Today, we will be looking at the mistakes you should avoid, in order to help you get the most out of your money.
 So, without further ado, let’s take a look.